rsoliz99/personl-frontend/README.md

-# personl-frontend
+# PersonL Frontend

-Frontend UI for the PersonL SaaS platform
+This is the frontend code for PersonL.